-Village Home Alumni have attended:
+Village Home Alumni have been accepted:

 California Polytechnic State University (Cal-Poly)